robang74/redfishos/forum/quick-start-guide.md

 These are few websites that worth to have in your native browser bookmark:

-* [startpage.com](https://startpage.com) - an European based web search engine focus for the privacy, it can be set as default web search and it allows several themes included the dark one, plus it offers a translation service just searching for *translate*.
+* [startpage.com](https://startpage.com) - an European based web search engine focused for privacy, it can be set as default web search and it allows several themes including the dark one, plus it offers a translation service just searching for *translate*.

 * [time.is](https://time.is) - to get in sync with a real-time clock.
-The default timezone depends on your `IP` geolocalisation or by your current outcoming `VPN` server but you can choose any city in the world.
+The default time zone depends on your `IP` geo-localisation or by your current outcoming `VPN` server but you can choose any city in the world.

-* [ipleak.net](https://ipleak.net) - a website that show you what data are your browser/connection leaks out.
+* [ipleak.net](https://ipleak.net) - a website that shows you what data your browser/connection leaks out.
 It is impressive and useful for testing your VPN tunneling.

 * [italia.fm](https://italia.fm) - webradio website but you can easily switch to the German, Spanisch and Belgian version with the related radio stations online.

-* [proton.me](https://proton.me) -  a suite of `SaaS` services tailored for the privacy with the headquarter and data-center in Switzerland.
+* [proton.me](https://proton.me) -  a suite of `SaaS` services tailored for privacy with the headquarters and data-center in Switzerland.
 It allows accounts with a free plan which includes a  `VPN` compatible with `OpenVPN` but `IPv4`-only (cfr. the `VPN` section).

 * [paste.systemli.org](https://paste.systemli.org) - is a minimalist, open source online *pastebin* where the server has *zero knowledge* of pasted data.
 Data is en/decrypted in the browser using 256 bits `AES` key.